 Political Position: Left Populist

 MBFC’s Country Freedom Rating: 38.09 – Limited Freedom

 World Press Freedom Rank: Zimbabwe 126/180

-Government Influence on Media: The Media of Zimbabwe is controlled by the government indirectly and directly.
-For example, print media such as “The Herald (Zimbabwe)” is controlled through Zimbabwe Newspapers Ltd (Zimpapers), which is funded through government advertising.
-The Access to Information and Protection of Privacy Act is commonly referred to as AIPPA and it is controversial due to giving power to The Zimbabwe Media Commission (ZMC), which critics state, would reduce media freedoms and rights.
+The Media of Zimbabwe is controlled by the government indirectly and directly.
+For example, print media such as “The Herald (Zimbabwe)” is held through Zimbabwe Newspapers Ltd (Zimpapers), which receives funds through government advertising.
+The Access to Information and Protection of Privacy Act is commonly referred to as AIPPA.
+It is controversial due to giving power to The Zimbabwe Media Commission (ZMC), which critics state, would reduce media freedoms and rights.

 Broadcast media, such as the state-owned Zimbabwe Broadcasting Corporation (ZBC), is the sole broadcaster and has a monopoly in the country.
 Furthermore, Radio is the primary source of information in Zimbabwe, and ZBC runs two TV and four radio stations.
 According to Zimfact.org, The Broadcasting Authority of Zimbabwe (BAZ) has control over the licensing of radio and television stations, and the ruling ZANU-PF party has a significant influence on BAZ.
 Several privately-owned media outlets compete with state-controlled print media.

 In conclusion, The Zimbabwe Government has direct and indirect control and influence over the media outlets since most of them are owned or financed by the government and influenced by the ruling political party.

 Last Updated on May 13, 2023 by Media Bias Fact Check

 Do you appreciate our work?
 Please consider one of the following ways to sustain us.